UMWEDU/umw-finaid-sync/_pages/parent-plus-loan-application-instructions.md

 wpcf-home-page-grid-inclusion:
   - "0"
 ---
-<h3>If your parent would like to apply for a Parent PLUS loan, the steps are as follows:</h3>
+If your parent would like to apply for a Parent PLUS loan, the steps are as follows:
 <ol>
 	<li>The student must complete the <a href="http://www.fafsa.gov">Free Application for Federal Student Aid</a> before being considered for a Parent PLUS Loan.</li>
 	<li>The parent should log on to the <a href="https://studentloans.gov/myDirectLoan/index.action">Direct Loan website</a>.
 The parent (not the student) should log in using his or her own Federal Student Aid ID and password.</li>